jigamufenuf/tutorialorsomethingalongthelinesofthat/README.md

 # tutorialorsomethingalongthelinesofthat
-I'm Rick Harrison, and this is my pawn shop.
-I work here with my old man and my son, Big Hoss.
-Everything in here has a story and a price.
-One thing I've learned after 21 years - you never know WHAT is gonna come through that door.
+I'm Alex Seidman, and this is my APIs Homework Repository.
+I work here with my old computer and my mouse, Clicker.
+Everything in here has a ; and a ().
+One thing I've learned after 14 years - you never know WHAT is gonna appear in that window.
+Basically, my homework goes here :).